praveenmunagapati/identityserver/README.md

 ## Contribute

-When you want to contribute to the development, follow the [contributing guidelines](contributing.md).
+When you want to contribute to the development, follow the [contribution guidelines](contributing.md).